 1. Swallowing is complex – it involves a lot of muscles and nerves in the body.

-respiratory health.
+3. Difficulty swallowing can be a danger to a person’s health.
+It can affect different people in many different ways.
+Swallowing difficulty can cause problems with nutrition and with respiratory health.
 It can also cause choking and death.
-It can impact on enjoyment and
+It can impact on enjoyment and wellbeing.

 4. Swallowing difficulty can increase as people with disability get older – even over 25 or 30 years of age.

 Foods and drinks that were once easy to swallow may become more difficult to swallow.